uab-cgds-worthey/quac/docs/reqts_configs.md

 ## Requirements

+- Linux OS.
+QuaC was developed and tested in Red Hat Enterprise Linux  v7.9

 - [Singularity](https://apptainer.org/) is required but not provided.
 QuaC pipeline was developed and tested using Singularity v3.5.2.

 !!! note "Cheaha users only"